Terraform for automating NC2 and FVN

 Introduction

-This guide introduces a collection of Terraform and OpenTofu scripts designed to automate the deployment and configuration of Nutanix Cloud Clusters (NC2) on AWS, with a particular focus on Flow Virtual Networking (FVN).
+This guide introduces a collection of Terraform and OpenTofu scripts designed to automate the post-deployment configuration of Nutanix Cloud Clusters (NC2) on AWS, with a particular focus on Flow Virtual Networking (FVN).
 These scripts help streamline the process of setting up complex networking configurations and VM deployments in NC2 environments.

 Benefits of automation